aarshgoel1502/Flight-Fair-Prediction-Analysis/README.md

 Contributing
 License
 Acknowledgements

 Introduction
 Predicting flight fares accurately is a challenging task due to the many variables that impact pricing.
 The Flight Fare Prediction Analysis project uses historical flight fare data and machine learning techniques to provide users with a reliable estimation of flight ticket prices for their desired travel plans.

 Features
 Data-Driven Predictions: Utilizes historical flight fare data to generate well-informed fare predictions.
-User-Friendly Interface: Offers an intuitive interface for inputting travel details and obtaining fare estimates.
 Multiple Algorithms: Evaluates various machine learning algorithms to identify the most effective prediction model.
-Interactive Visualization: Presents trends and insights through interactive data visualizations.
 Parameter Customization: Allows users to tweak model parameters for personalized predictions.
-Getting Started
-Follow these steps to set up and run the Flight Fare Prediction Analysis project on your local machine.

 Prerequisites
 Python 3.6+